yalogica/ifolders/readme.txt

 * and more…

 ###🎓 CONCLUSION
 Transform your WordPress media management experience with the iFolders plugin.
 Simplify organization, enhance efficiency, and take control of your content like never before.
 Try iFolders today and unlock the full potential of your WordPress website.
-The developer version is avalible [here](https://github.com/yalogica/ifolders).

-###💼 GDPR AND PRIVACY
+###💼 GDPR & Privacy
-* We do not collect or retain any information about our visitors or users
+* We do not collect or store any information about our visitors or users without their consent.
-* We also do not transmit any data to external servers
+* We also do not transfer any data to external servers without users' consent.
-* The purpose of our folder manager plugin is to help organize the WordPress media library, pages, posts and custom post types
+* The purpose of our folder manager plugin is to help organize the WordPress media library, pages, posts, and custom post types.

 == Frequently Asked Questions ==